dqops/dqo/distribution/python/README.md

     python -m dqops
     ```

-3. Create DQOps userhome folder.
+3. Create DQOps user home folder.

    After installation, you will be asked whether to initialize the DQO user's home folder in the default location.
 Type Y to create the folder.
    The user's home folder locally stores data such as sensor readouts and the data quality check results, as well as data source configurations.
 [You can learn more about data storage here](https://dqops.com/docs/dqo-concepts/data-storage/data-storage/).